google-apis-rs/generator/README.md

 ## Toolchains

-The _OP_ suffered a little from chosing Python and Mako, the latter being a template language mostly unknown to people.
+The _OP_ suffered a little from choosing Python and Mako, the latter being a template language mostly unknown to people.
 Less is more.
 Here is the anticipated tooling.
 What follows is the list of tools I would add and why.

 * **make**